amorris28/artificial_ecosystem_selection/README.md

 |manuscript/|Contains .Rmd source code for the manuscript, a reference.docx containing formatting, references in a .bib, and the vancouver CSL citation style file.|
 |renv/|Directory containing renv lockfile with the R version and package versions used in the analysis.|

- - data/ - Contains raw data.
-Should never be modified.
- - analysis/ - Contains analysis files and derived data.
- - analysis/output/ - Derived data that has been modified by scripts.
- - analysis/scripts/ - R and Bash scripts that run.
- - analysis/hpc_output/ - Output from DADA2.
-Preserved in a separate folder so it will not be deleted by `make clean`.
- - R/ - Contains custom R functions.
- - manuscript/ - Contains .Rmd source code for the manuscript, a reference.docx containing formatting, references in a .bib, and the vancouver CSL citation style file.
- - renv/ - Directory containing renv lockfile with the R version and package versions used in the analysis.